Blog posts

 Published:

-My paper “Perov’s Contraction Principle and Dynamic Programming with Stochastic Discounting” got accepted at Operations Research Letters.
-I found a generalization of Banach’s contraction mapping theorem when I was studying a certain dynamic programming problem with stochstic discounting.
-It turned out that the fixed point theorem was due to Perov (1964) but I thought the application was interesting, so I wrote a short paper.
+My paper “Perov’s Contraction Principle and Dynamic Programming with Stochastic Discounting” was accepted for publication in Operations Research Letters.
+I found a generalization of Banach’s contraction mapping theorem while studying a certain dynamic programming problem with stochastic discounting.
+It turned out the fixed point theorem was due to Perov (1964), but I found the application interesting, so I wrote a short paper.

 Good pusher, bad pusher